Question: Use of Myers Briggs and other personality assessments in workplace

 Question: Changing my team's perception of my behavior

 It is normal.
 Sadly, we're not as objective noticing things as we'd like to think we are, so once we have a hypothesis formed, we tend to filter in data that supports it and filter out data that doesn't.
 Especially around stuff that's emotionally problematic in some way.
 "Leaving the toilet seat down" is a good real-life example of that for most people.
-(If you're the female partner of...Read more
+(If you're the female partner of someone...Read more

 Question: How can we better engage employees on our strategic initiatives?